Neutrino-nucleus interactions and the determination of oscillation parameters: The electron-nucleus cross section

-The initial state of the target nucleus appearing in Eq.~\eqref{nuclear:tensor} can be safely treated using the non relativistic approximation, independent of the kinematical regime.
-At large momentum transfer, however, this scheme can not be used to describe either the nuclear final state, involving at least one particle carrying momentum $\sim {\bf q}$, or the current operator, which depends explicitly on momentum transfer.
+The initial state of the target nucleus appearing in Eq.~\eqref{nuclear:tensor} can be safely treated using the non relativistic approximation, regardless of the kinematical regime.
+At large momentum transfer, however, this approximation can not be used to describe either the nuclear final state, comprising at least one particle carrying momentum $\sim {\bf q}$, or the current operator, which depends explicitly on momentum transfer.

-At low and moderate momentum transfer, typically ${\bf |q|}~<~500\, {\rm MeV}$, accurate calculations of the tensor $\Wmunu$ of Eq.~(\ref{nuclear:tensor}) can be carried out within NMBT, using nuclear wave functions derived from the hamiltonian of Eq.~(\ref{H:A}) to describe the initial and final states and expanding the current operator in powers of ${\bf |q|}/m$ \cite{Carlson98}.
+At low and moderate momentum transfer, typically ${\bf |q|}~<~500\, {\rm MeV}$, accurate NMBT calculations of the tensor $\Wlambdamu$ of Eq.~(\ref{nuclear:tensor}) have been carried out for the few-nucleon systems, using nuclear wave functions derived from the Hamiltonian of Eq.~(\ref{H:A}) to describe the initial and final states and expanding the current operator in powers of ${\bf |q|}/m$ \cite{Golak}.
+Valuable information have been also obtained exploiting integral transform techniques \cite{Efros94,Efros97,Efros04,CS92,Carlson98}.

 On the other hand, additional assumptions are unavoidably required for the treatment of nuclear interactions in the region of large momentum transfer, the understanding of which is relevant to accelerator based neutrino experiment.
-For example, the mean momentum transfer of CC QE events obtained by averaging over the MiniBooNE \cite{miniboone_ccqe_2} and Miner$\nu$a \cite{minerva_2014} neutrino fluxes turn out to be $\sim 640$ and $\sim 880$ MeV, respectively.
+To importance of relativistic effects can be easily gauged considering that the mean momentum transfer of CC QE events obtained by averaging over the MiniBooNE \cite{miniboone_ccqe_2} and Miner$\nu$a \cite{minerva_2014} neutrino fluxes turn out to be $\sim 640$ and $\sim 880$ MeV, respectively.